gunnargrosch/failure-azurefunctions/README.md

 * `diskSpace` is size in MB of the file created in tmp when `failureMode` is set to `diskspace`.
 * `blacklist` is an array of regular expressions, if a connection is made to a host matching one of the regular expressions it will be blocked.

+## Example

+In the subfolder `example` is a simple function which can be installed in Azure and used for test.

 ## Notes

 Inspired by Yan Cui's articles on latency injection for AWS Lambda (https://hackernoon.com/chaos-engineering-and-aws-lambda-latency-injection-ddeb4ff8d983) and Adrian Hornsby's chaos injection library for Python (https://github.com/adhorn/aws-lambda-chaos-injection/).

 ## Changelog

+### 2020-02-28 v0.2.0

+* Fixed Key Vault integration.
+* Added simple example.
+* Updated documentation.

 ### 2020-02-21 v0.0.1